Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Introduction

+Several OPE estimators use embeddings or similar notions to reduce variance at the cost of a small bias. \citet{sachdeva2024off} perform policy convolution via a similarity function between action embeddings with the implicit assumption that similar embeddings lead to similar rewards. \citet{olivares2025clustering} directly partition the context space into clusters and applies IPS over clusters instead of contexts, based on the assumption that the context does not affect the reward given the action and the cluster.
+Our work is different since our goal is to learn good embeddings for OPE, and our proposed embedding learning method can be potentially extended to these estimators.

-In this work, we propose learning context-action embeddings for MIPS by minimzing its MSE.
-In our theoretical studies, we first derive an upper bounds on the MSE of MIPS, and propose an embedding learning objective using the upper bounds.
-Our proposed objective learns embeddings to reduce variance by smoothing out the IPS weights across the action space, while inducing smaller bias compared to the previous work of \citet{cief2024learning}.
-We also show an information-theoretic connection to our objective.
+In this paper, we propose learning context-action embeddings for the MIPS estimator by minimizing its mean squared error (MSE).
+In our theoretical studies, we first derive upper bounds on the bias and variance of MIPS, and propose an embedding learning objective using the upper bounds.
+Our proposed objective learns embeddings by balancing the bias and variance of MIPS so that the resulting estimator has a smaller MSE compared to the previous work of \citet{cief2024learning}.
+We also show information-theoretic connections to our objective, and how it grows as the number of actions increases.
 In our empirical studies, we conduct experiments on a synthetic dataset and a real-world bandit dataset collected from a fashion e-commerce platform \citep{saito2020large}.
-In both the experiments, our method further reduces MSE of MIPS by learning embeddings that balance the bias-variance trade-off compared to \citet{cief2024learning}, which only considers reward prediction for embedding learning.
+In both sets of experiments, we demonstrate that our method further reduces the MSE of the estimator proposed in \citet{cief2024learning}, which only considers reward prediction for embedding learning.